 |Teaching period(s)||Semester 2|

 |Available as a free choice unit?||Yes|

 Data is ubiquitous today and affects all aspects of everyday life.
 This course aims to provide the student with basic statistical literacy, the ability to understand statistics.
-In doing so, you will develop a better appreciation of the crime (and many other) stories you read in the media, the arguments made by politicians, and the claims made by scientists.
-Note, a high mark in this module will render you eligible for paid Q-Step summer internships.
+In doing so, you will develop a better appreciation of the crime (and many other) stories you read in the media, the arguments made by politicians, and the claims made by high mark in this module will render you eligible for paid Q-Step summer internships.

 Indicative content: (1) Introduction to the course; (2) Causality in social science; (3) Data visualisation with ggplot2; (4) Data carpentry; (5) Statistical inference; (6) Hypothesis testing; (7) Relationships between categorical variables (8) Regression models; (9) Logistic regression; (10) Course review.

 The unit aims to (1) enhance students' understanding of criminological theory in context with particular forms of violence; (2) develop students' awareness of the links between approaches to research, theory construction and policy surrounding violence; (3) explore the complex relationships between power, inequality and violence, drawing upon examples such as ethnicity and gender; (4) examine knowledge and understanding of various forms of violence through critical discussion.

 On completion of the course, the student will be able to (1) read and interpret quantitative information in the form of tables and charts; (2) understand basic principles underlying statistical analysis; (3) produce basic descriptive statistics for a dataset; (4) apply statistical tests appropriate to the data; (5) interpret statistical analysis; (6) produce high-quality reports.